 The search field is seen as an ordinary input field without the icon and does not present itself as a search.
 It is better to add a search icon to the input field.
 This will emphasize the form and help the user distinguish it quickly when scanning the website.

 If the search field is large and explicitly highlighted on the site, its icon is not so important.
 The size and style of the field and the placeholder will make it clear that it is a search.

 If the icon is on the right edge of the input field, it can be seen as a search button.

-An icon in a button without a label can be misleading.
+It can be misleading if the search button has only an icon without a label.
 A label with text or an icon plus text is more familiar.